 Uncertainties in parameterized physical processes have been observed and quantified in various numerical models (e.g., Mallet and Sportisse, 2006; Gubler et al., 2012; Shutts and Pallarès, 2014; Folberth et al., 2019; Li et al., 2020; Olafsson and Bao, 2020; Pathak et al., 2020; Souza et al., 2020).
 Such uncertainties can be reduced by estimating optimal parameter values in the subgrid-scale parameterization schemes (e.g., Annan and Hargreaves, 2004; Lee et al., 2006; Neelin et al., 2010; Yu et al., 2013; Zhang et al., 2015; Kotsuki et al., 2018; Li et al., 2018; Chinta and Balaji, 2020).
-Here, the parameter is a constant that makes up the equations, which is usually fixed during the simulation and differs from the variable representing the time-varying state of the model.
 Because empirical parameters are commonly derived from the observations or theoretical calculations, their estimated values are strongly dependent on the local characteristics of the region and period where the observations are made.
 Thus, parameter estimation that fits the model outputs to the observations is essentially required to obtain an adequate parameter (Duan et al., 2017).
 It may be done using a trial and error approach by manual, but the optimization algorithm helps to replace enormous experiments by automatically minimizing the difference between model and observations (Duan et al., 2006).
 For example, a global optimization tool, called the micro-genetic algorithm (micro-GA), has been effectively used for estimating the optimal parameter values in NWP model (e.g., Yu et al., 2013).